 Tipsy Tales is not your typical horror house where you just run around and close your eyes when it’s getting too scary.
-It’s not all scary make-ups and scary back drops.
-It has a story where you’ll felt like you’re a part of it and for me, that is a lot scarier.
-Tucked in in the 4F of Eastwood Mall in Libis, Quezon City is the newest immersive theater that will sure bring you to the world of Lambana.
+It’s not all creepy make-ups and spooky backdrops.
+It has a story where you’ll feel like you’re a part of it, and for me, that is a lot scarier.
+Tucked in in the 4F of Eastwood Mall in Libis, Quezon City is the newest immersive theater that will surely bring you to the world of Lambana.

 But first, what is Lambana?

 Lambana is a word derived from the “diwatas” (pixies) in the Philippines mythology.
-But in Tipsy Tales, it is the dark mystical world of mystical creatures in our Philippine folkore like the nuno sa punso, kapre, and sirena.
-You got to explore and experience it first hand for 75 minutes (or forever hehehe) what is was like to be a human in Lambana.
+But in Tipsy Tales, it is the dark mystical world of mystical creatures in our Philippine folklore like the nuno sa punso, kapre, and sirena.
+You got to explore and experience it first hand for 75 minutes what it was like to be a human in Lambana.
 Do they like humans?
 Or do they despise them?
 You’ll find out!

-I’m a scaredy cat and I avoid anything that is scary like haunted houses and horror movies.
-That’s why I’m lowkey happy when the receptionist told us that our show will be child-friendly since there will be a child on our timeslot.
-We can opt to change our timeslot to the next schedule if we wanted the regular or scary experience.
+I’m a scaredy-cat, and I avoid anything scary like haunted houses and horror movies.
+That’s why I’m lowkey happy when the receptionist told us that our show would be child-friendly since there will be a child on our timeslot.
+We could opt to change our timeslot to the next schedule if we wanted the regular or scary experience.
 Of course, I declined.
-I’m a child at heart as well, I’m sure I can’t handle anything the adult can.
+I’m a child at heart as well; I’m sure I can’t handle anything the adult can.

 You can also choose to have it in either Filipino or English.
-Of course, Filipino is a lot better but if you’re with expats or foreigner friends, then no worries on bringing them here.
+Of course, Filipino is a lot better, but if you’re with ex-pats or foreigner friends, then no worries about bringing them here.

 2. TIPSY TALES IS INTERACTIVE AND A LITTLE PERSONAL.

-As we (me, boyfriend Paul, and a family of 3 – Shane, Ray and their kid Soy) enter the world of Lambana, we were greeted by Lola Mila and she greeted all of us on our first names!
+As we (me, boyfriend Paul, and a family of 3 – Shane, Ray and their son Soy) enter the world of Lambana, Lola Mila greeted all of us on our first names!
 She plays to be our grandmother and typically asked us about work and life.
 Shane even has her diploma printed on a frame in the cabinet.
-She was surprised how they got it.
-I know it is easy with the technology today but still the sense of connection between the audience and actors is established.
+She was surprised at how they got it.
+I know it is easy with the technology today, but still, the sense of connection is established between the audience and actors.

-The creatures are scary at first that I was yelling when I had my first encounters with them.
-There’s this one creature that I was so scared that I told him “There’s a no touching policy.
+The creatures are scary at first that I was yelling when I had my first encounter with them.
+There’s this one creature that I was so scared that I told him, “There’s a no-touching policy.
 You can’t touch me.”
-And he freakingly answered me back “Are you sure about that?”, as he moved close almost only an inch away from my face.
-My heart felt like sinking from my chest.
+And he freakingly answered me back, “Are you sure about that?” as he moved close almost only an inch away from my face.
+My heart feels like sinking from my chest.
 Whatever you say, they’ll answer back.
 And whatever they asked, you’re obliged to answer.

-There’s also a time that lola told me a secret that I can’t tell anyone and this secret has lead our group to some dangers in the story.
-My decision to tell it or not will change the storyline and it was really a weight on my shoulder.
-We are not just mere audience here waiting to be scared, the actors made us feel that we are the protaganists in the story.
+There’s also a time that Lola Mila told me a secret that I can’t tell anyone, and this secret leads our group to some dangers in the story.
+My decision to tell it or not will change the storyline, and it was a weight on my shoulder.
+We are not just mere audience here waiting to be scared; the actors made us feel that we are the protagonists in the story.

-On the first part of story, I was separated from Paul and partnered with Ray.
-Shane, Ray’s wife, was also surprised with what happened because we never expected to be apart from our partners.
+In the first part of the story, I was separated from Paul and partnered with Ray.
+Shane, Ray’s wife, was also surprised by what happened because we never expected to be apart from our partners.
 My fear just went double after that because who the f*ck would I cling into when everything is so scary already?
-It was awkward at first because we don’t know each other but as the story goes by, Ray and I started to talk and bond (and me giving him a little dragging whenever it’s scary, I’m so sorry).
+It was awkward at first because we don’t know each other, but as the story goes by, Ray and I started to talk and bond (and me giving him a little dragging whenever it’s scary, I’m so sorry).
 My boyfriend Paul also got to bond with Shane and Soy.

-Even though we are seperated from each other, there came a point that we’re reunited with everyone and we have to work together to solve some mysteries.
-There’s a little breakout manila too that will make you interact with your group.
+Even though we are separated from each other, there came the point that we’re reunited, and have to work together to solve a puzzle.
+There’s a little Breakout Manila too that will make you interact with your group.

-After the experience, we were talking about our feelings regarding it that you’ll mistakenly thought that we were group of friends who went originally together.
-We didn’t even talked in the waiting area before it all started.
-The friendship happened inside which I, honestly, didn’t expect.
+After the experience, we were talking about our feelings regarding it that you’ll mistakenly think that we were a group of friends who initially went together.
+We didn’t even chat in the waiting area before it all started.
+The friendship happened inside, which I, honestly, didn’t expect.

 4. EACH ROOM IS A Multi-sensory space.

 All the rooms are not just physical rooms.
-The rooms are not design scary or gruesome but what’s different with it is that it will play with all your senses, and slowly build the fear or sometimes, comfort then fear right after.
-There’s this one room where you’ll hear thunders that is in sync with the flickering lights that you know will eventually lead to black out but you don’t know when.
+The rooms are not designed scary or gruesome, but what’s different with it is that it will play with all your senses, and slowly build the fear or sometimes comfort, then fear right after again.
+There’s this one room where you’ll hear thunders that is in sync with the flickering lights that you know will eventually lead to a blackout, but you don’t know when.
 There’s also one room where you can feel and smell like you’re in the depth of the Earth.
-Even you sense of taste will be tested because there are rooms where you’ll need to choose if you’ll eat what the creatures offer.
+Even your sense of taste is tested because there are rooms where you’ll need to choose if you’ll eat what the creatures offer.

-All their rooms are beautifully and creatively designed.
+All their rooms are designed beautifully and creatively.
 That sometimes, you’ll be amazed by it.
-(But let me warn you, don’t let these room put your guard down.)
+But let me warn you, don’t let these room put your guard down.

 5. THE ACTORS ARE AMAZING AND TALENTED AF.

-If you’re into theaterical plays, you’ll appreciate the actors of Tipsy Tales.
-I’m hands down to their acting talents, facial expressions and witty comebacks to your remarks.
-There comes a point that I don’t know who to trust anymore because they’re all good with their roles.
-I still can’t believe the plot twist of the story and somehow felt bad because I trusted the wrong creature.
+If you’re into theatrical plays, you’ll appreciate the actors of Tipsy Tales.
+I’m hands down to their acting talents, facial expressions, and witty comebacks to your remarks.
+There comes the point that I don’t know who to trust anymore because they’re all good with their roles.
+I still can’t believe the plot twist of the story and somehow felt terrible because I trusted the wrong creature.

 6. YOU’LL LEARNED MORE ABOUT PHILIPPINES FOLKORE.

-Aside from the adventure Tipsy Tales promised you, they’ll also give you additional knowledge about our own folklore or mythology.
-I was amazed on how many things about our folkore that I still didn’t know.
-There’s also one point where I asked a “fairy” if she is “Cassiopeia” (the one in Encatandia, don’t judge I’m a fan) and she told me some facts about Cassiopeia.
+Aside from the adventure Tipsy Tales promised you, they’ll also give you an additional knowledge about our Filipino folklore or mythology.
+I was amazed at how many things about our folklore that I still didn’t know.
+There’s also one point where I asked a “fairy” if she is “Cassiopeia” (the one in Encatandia, don’t judge I’m a fan), and she told me some facts about Cassiopeia.

-It is a nice adventure for kids to learn more about our folkore and for the adults to still learn while being entertained.
+It is an excellent adventure for kids to learn more about our folklore and for adults to learn still while being entertained.